Chapter 1: Atlas Shrugged Night

 Start

-You rightly may ask why I would attend an Objectivist celebration at all.
+You rightly may ask, ‘why I would attend an Objectivist celebration at all?’.
 My answer is simple.
 Work.
 To advance your career in what Republicans call public service you need to reach out to hawks, nativists, fundamentalists and libertarians.
 These people are part of my milieu, we breath the same air, swim in the same swamp, one big happy rent-seeking family.
 I personally don’t give a hoot about the philosophy of Ayn Rand, but you can’t do better than an Objectivist party for Republican networking.

-The last two members of our group were Limbaugh (no relation) and some pundit named O’Really.
+The last two members of our group were Rimbaugh (no relation) and some pundit named O’Really.
 They were having a shouting match.
 Or perhaps shouting was how they normally communicated.
-Its doesn’t matter because their bellows were of no consequence.
-Sadly – at least for those who abhor tranquility – the discussion between the two ended neither in tears nor bloodshed.
-The two pundits were shussed into silence by usherettes because it was time for Congressman Ryan to give the keynote speech.
+Its doesn’t matter because their bellows are of no consequence.
+Sadly – at least for those who abhor tranquility – the discussion between the two ends neither in tears nor bloodshed.
+Instead, the two pundits are shussed into silence by usherettes.

 And who loom large in this story, as you shall see.